 Food is wasted throughout the supply chain.
 In the fields, produce that is not aesthetically pleasing is left unpicked.
 Perishable food is also damaged and wasted during storage and transportation.
 In grocery stores, produce is further culled for looks, and blemished yet edible food is discarded.
 In our homes, we often discard leftovers and throw out expired food.
 Unfortunate but true, organic food often expires before its conventional counterparts.

-Global Waste Stats – % of Total Production Wasted Throughout The Supply Chain:
+Here Are The Global Food Waste Statistics % of Total Production Wasted Throughout The Supply Chain

 - 30% of grains